jsdom/jsdom/README.md

 Our mission is to get something very close to a headless browser, with emphasis more on the DOM/HTML side of things than the CSS side.
 As such, our primary goals are supporting [The DOM Standard](http://dom.spec.whatwg.org/) and [The HTML Standard](http://www.whatwg.org/specs/web-apps/current-work/multipage/).
 We only support some subset of these so far; in particular we have the subset covered by the outdated DOM 2 spec family down pretty well.
 We're slowly including more and more from the modern DOM and HTML specs, including some `Node` APIs, `querySelector(All)`, attribute semantics, the history and URL APIs, and the HTML parsing algorithm.

 We also support some subset of the [CSSOM](http://dev.w3.org/csswg/cssom/), largely via [@chad3814](https://github.com/chad3814)'s excellent [cssstyle](https://www.npmjs.org/package/cssstyle) package.
 In general we want to make webpages run headlessly as best we can, and if there are other specs we should be incorporating, let us know.

+### Supported encodings

+The supported encodings are the ones listed [in the Encoding Standard](https://encoding.spec.whatwg.org/#names-and-labels) excluding these:

+- ISO-8859-8-I
+- x-mac-cyrillic
+- ISO-2022-JP
+- replacement
+- x-user-defined